 To reduce the chances of this happening, and increase link equity, remove the HTTP URL’s on external links and replace them with HTTPS versions.
 If you’re struggling for time, only target the links that point to your best content.

 Cleaning your profile is just as important as building new links; as your website grows and produces new content, search engines are going to be crawling your site more frequently.
 You therefore need to ensure that there are no spammy, strangely placed links pointing to and from your site.

 In order to pick up harmful signals, we recommend using trusted tools which use their own algorithm to detect them.
 This way, you can scan your links past hundreds of ranking factors to get a “Toxic Score”.
 Reviewing each domain manually to ensure it needs removing is also essential.

 Once you’re confident with the list, contact the webmasters and request for the link to be removed.
 Stay professional and kindly explain the issue.
 Another way to reinforce your request is to look at the keywords that site is ranking for, this can sometimes be a clue as to its low-quality content.

-If you have any questions on these methods or if you’d like to share a link building technique of your own, feel free to get in touch or leave us a comment below and we’ll get back to you!
+If you have any questions on these methods or if you’d like to share a link building technique, feel free to get in touch or leave us a comment below and we’ll get back to you!